| |

 The May Bucket List: Living Your Best Maximalist Life

-- Upcycle One Small Item: You don’t need a whole vintage trunk to get started.
-Take a plain picture frame, an old jewelry box, or even a basic denim jacket, and add some leopard print fabric or beaded fringe.
+2. Upcycle One Small Item: Doesn’t have to be a vintage trunk to get started.
+Take a plain picture frame.
+Maybe an old jewelry box, or even a basic denim jacket, and add some leopard print fabric or beaded fringe.

-- Make a “Junk Journal” Bookmark: Use scraps of ribbon, old tickets, and leftover beads to create a heavily layered, messy-but-beautiful bookmark.
+3. Make a “Junk Journal” Bookmark: Use scraps of ribbon and old tickets.
+Add leftover beads to create a heavily layered, messy-but-beautiful bookmark.
 It’s the perfect, low-stakes craft for a Sunday afternoon.

 Join the Club: Festively Booked

-If you have been following me for a while, you know I am a voracious reader and a proud writer of contemporary romance.
-(Speaking of, my Christmas romance manuscript is currently in the submission trenches.. so please send all the positive thoughts and vibes my way please.)
+If you have been following me for a while, you know I love reading and a proud writer of contemporary romance.
+(Speaking of, my Christmas romance manuscript is currently in the submission trenches.
+So please send all the positive thoughts and vibes my way please.)

 Because I can never get enough of talking about books, I run a virtual romance book club called Festively Booked.
-We meet virtually on the last Thursday of every single month, which means you can join us from your couch in your pajamas with a glass of wine.
+We meet virtually on the last Thursday of every month.
+That is to say you can join us from your couch in your pajamas with a glass of wine.

-If you love love, enjoy witty banter, and want a low-pressure community of women to swoon over fictional men with, you belong in our group.
+Therefore, if you enjoy witty banter, and want a low-pressure community of women to swoon over fictional men with, you belong in our group.

 [Join the Festively Booked Facebook Group!]